Store business-critical blob data with immutable storage

 How it works

 Immutable storage for Azure Blob storage supports two types of WORM or immutable policies: time-based retention and legal holds.
 When a time-based retention policy or legal hold is applied on a container, all existing blobs move into an immutable WORM state in less than 30 seconds.
-All new blobs that are uploaded to that container will also move into the immutable state.
-Once all blobs have moved into the immutable state, the immutable policy is confirmed and all overwrite or delete operations for existing and new objects in the immutable container are not allowed.
+All new blobs that are uploaded to that policy protected container will also move into an immutable state.
+Once all blobs are in an immutable state, the immutable policy is confirmed and any overwrite or delete operations in the immutable container are not allowed.

 Time-based retention policies